 While political changes, trade war and coronavirus throw a curveball into the global status quo, the experience is serving up an interesting environment in which to be an economist.
 We look forward to more insights to come from Professor Heiwai Tang in the near future.

-About HKU Faculty of Business and Economics
+About HKU Business School

 Professor Heiwai TANG